rolando-ebi/subs/subs-repository/README.md

-subs-data-model is the core object model for the EMBL-EBI Unified submission interface (USI).
+subs-repository is the a library for accessing Submission objects from a MongoDB repository for the EMBL-EBI Unified submission interface (USI).

 ## Building